 As with most themes on Art UK, if you look, it’s there: explorations of gender, captured within oil paintings.
 Here we tell the stories of some very different works of art, created by very different artists, that have asked what gender really means.

-Starting in the 1960s, Allen Jones' collection of paintings on Art UK
+Starting in the 1960s, Allen Jones' collection of paintings on Art UK are bold and brash.

 To put it mildly, Jones’ work has provoked debate.
 A quick search throws up a smattering of headlines from

 But if we step away from the lively discussion around a gold-plated Kate Moss and women as furniture, Jones’ paintings tell a more nuanced tale of gender.
+Two

 Jones was influenced by the writings of

 Bonheur was a nineteenth-century French artist, whose collection of paintings on Art UK are largely studies of animals in muted browns.
-Her most famous work, The Horse Fair, is a colossal five
+Her most famous work, The Horse Fair, is a colossal five metres

 Rosa was herself gay, remarking ‘As far as males go, I only like the bulls I paint’.

-Bonheur used masculine dress as a practicality: she wanted to paint
+Bonheur used masculine dress as

 Bonheur was a pioneering feminist, following in the footsteps of her father.
 But her beliefs did not make the leap into her work: she painted in a conventional, 'manly' way, wanting to capture the realism of her animal subjects (even leading one admiring critic to praise her: 'she paints like a man').